thin-edge/thin-edge.io/docs/src/understand/index.md

 - an MQTT bridge connection between the local message bus and the remote cloud end-point
 - thin-edge (out-of-the-box) device management services which provide features such as monitoring, configuration and software management
-- equipment-specific services that interact with the hardware that make the equipment, abstracting the various protocol, publishing on the MQTT bus collected data and forwarding operation requests
+- equipment-specific services that interact with the hardware that make the equipment, publishing the collected data and forwarding operation requests on the MQTT bus as well as abstracting various device specific protocols
 - a cloud-specific service that maps the messages exchanged on the local bus with messages sent to or received from the cloud

 The first point to note is that all these software components can be provided by independent vendors: